2011 Norway attacks: Oslo car bombing

 The explosion started fires in the H block (H-blokka) and R4, and the shock wave blew out the windows on all floors as well as in the VG house and other buildings on the other side of the square.
 The blast was caught on many security cameras.
 The streets in the area were filled with glass and debris.
 A cloud of white smoke which was reported as a fire continued to burn at the Department of Oil and Energy.
 The blast was heard at least 9 km away.

-At 15:26 the police received the first message about the explosion, and at 15:28 the first police patrol reported arriving at the scene.
+At 15:26 the police received the first message about the explosion.
+90 seconds after the explosion was reported, Norway's leading national private radio station P4 went live from the government quarters, becoming the first media in the world to report live (on air) from the area of explosion.

+At 15:28 the first police patrol reported arriving at the scene.
 At the same time, news agency NTB was told that the Prime Minister was safe and not hurt.

 A witness called police at 15:34 to report a person in a police uniform holding a pistol in his hand, entering an unmarked vehicle, a Fiat Doblò.
 Information—including the vehicle's licence plate number and description of the suspect—was written on a yellow note, and hand-delivered to the police operations central where it lay for 20 minutes before the witness was phoned back.
 The licence plate number was not transmitted on the police radio until two hours later.

 Following the explosion, police cleared the area and searched for any additional explosive devices.
 Through media outlets, police urged citizens to evacuate central Oslo.